ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-design.md

 The primary index file needs to fit into the main memory.

-For our example query ClickHouse used the primary index and selected a single granule that can possibly contain rows matching our query.
+For our example query, ClickHouse used the primary index and selected a single granule that can possibly contain rows matching our query.
 Only for that one granule does ClickHouse then need the physical locations in order to stream the corresponding rows for further processing.

 Furthermore, this offset information is only needed for the UserID and URL columns.